kaito-project/kaito-pr-agent/docs/docs/installation/github.md

 Secret = http://<LOAD_BALANCER_IP>/v1
 ```

-Replace `<LOAD_BALANCER_IP>` with your Kaito workspace's public load balancer IP.
-This URL should point to your exposed Kaito backend endpoint.
+Replace `<LOAD_BALANCER_IP>` with your KAITO workspace's public load balancer IP.
+This URL should point to your exposed KAITO backend endpoint.

 The GITHUB_TOKEN secret is automatically created by GitHub.